Skip to content

 About: Gulzar’s heart wrenching movie had its origins in this Japanese movie which he had watched during an international film festival.
 The major difference in plot being that in the Japanese movie, the female protagonist is widow of war, when the movie starts out.
 From then on much of the plot is the same, including an evil brother, the death of the first child and the helpful mother.
 Little can take away from Gulzar’s masterpiece but the Japanese one is just as good equally if not more.

-You may like this Top 10 Best Surya Movies of all time
+You may like this History of Indian Cinema

 ‘Kaante’ in 2002 – ‘City on Fire’ in 1987